paolobenve/myphotoshare/README.md

 Both the scanner and the webpage have a `make deploy` target, and the scanner has a `make scan` target, to automatically deploy assets to a remote server and run the scanner.
 For use, customize `deployment-config.mk` in the root of the project, and carefully read the `Makefile`s to learn what's happening.

-## Mailing List & Suggestions

-If you have any suggestions, feel free to contact the photopaolo community via [our mailing list](http://lists.zx2c4.com/mailman/listinfo/photopaolo).
-We're open to adding all sorts of features and working on integration points with other pieces of software.

 ## License

 Copyright (C):